pietro-lepori/exercises/README.md

-# exercises
-Collection of miscellaneous programming exercises and snippets
+Collection of miscellaneous programming exercises and snippets.
+## WARNING: spoilers
+Obviously, there are spoilers for the solutions to some online exercises.